rduenasf/birding/docs/birds/lesgol.md

 scientific_name: "Spinus psaltria"
 order: "Passeriformes"
 family: "Fringillidae (Finches, Euphonias, and Allies)"
 description: "Spinus psaltria is a species of bird in the Fringillidae (Finches, Euphonias, and Allies) family.
 It has been observed 30 times.
+It has been photographed.
 It has been recorded."
 species_group: "Finches, Euphonias, and Allies"
 species_code: "lesgol"

 sidebar_position: 288
-sidebar_class_name: " has-audio"
+sidebar_class_name: "has-photo has-audio"
 tags:
   - Passeriformes
   - Fringillidae (Finches, Euphonias, and Allies)
   - Finches, Euphonias, and Allies
-  - Needs Photo
+  - Has Photo
   - Has Audio
 ---